 Martha’s Vineyard Playhouse, Vineyard Haven

-Enjoy musical cabarets, classic films, stage plays, and broadway songs at a professional year-round theater.
-The schedule through early spring includes Wintertime Melodies, Shakespeare for the Masses, Arnie’s Poetry Café, Wicked Good Musical Revues, Monday Night at the Movies, and more.
-The Playhouse is located just around the corner from Main Street.
-For details, visit mvplayhouse.org, or call 508-696-6300.
+Enjoy stage plays, live music, poetry, art, and classic films at the Island’s only professional year-round theater.
+The schedule through early spring includes Arnie’s Poetry Café, the Wicked Good Musical Revue, Monday Night at the Movies, the Winter Stars afterschool program, Show Biz Trivia (on Zoom), and changing art exhibits by local artists.
+M.V.
+Playhouse is located on Church Street, just around the corner from Main Street.
+For more information, visit mvplayhouse.org or call 508-696-6300.

 Polly Hill Arboretum, West Tisbury